 Declarative knowledge is ‘knowing what’.
 Procedural knowledge is ‘knowing how’.
-These are linked yet important in their own right, and pupils need to be taught the links between both types of knowledge.
+Although these are linked, they are important in their own right.
+Pupils need to be taught the links between both types of knowledge.

 NB: We have referred to Declarative and Procedural Knowledge throughout our mapping documents, and based our new assessment documents around them.